 Learn how to stop paying credit cards legally as the first step towards negotiating a settlement that retires your debt for less than you owe.

 The long-term benefit (eliminate debt without paying the full balance owed) could be worth the short-term sacrifices (lower scores, closed accounts, higher interest charges).

 The beginning steps will be painful.
 However, with the right plan plus persistence, the creditor may forgive a large portion of your outstanding balance.

 On the other hand, a worry-free attitude could land you in court responding to a lawsuit with expensive repercussions (garnished wages, property liens, seized bank account).
 Be proactive.

 Stop Paying Credit Cards to Settle

 Stop paying credit cards in order to reach a legal settlement with the bank or collection agency for less than what you owe.
 Creditors rarely forgive debts to people who are current on their bills.
 Why would they?
 You need to give them a reason to negotiate and then discharge a large portion of the money that you borrowed.

 Do you qualify for debt relief?
-People who owe more than $10,000 in unsecured debts (credit cards, medical bills, personal loans) are eligible for outside help from an experienced company.
+(Affiliate Link) People who owe more than $10,000 in unsecured debts (credit cards, medical bills, personal loans) are eligible for outside help from an experienced company.
 Or, you can attempt to bargain by yourself and hope that things work out in your favor.